james-cole/manifold-lab/content/authors/sophie_martin/_index.md

 - Researchers
 ---

-Sophie Martin is a Research Fellow at University College London, writing up her PhD.
+Sophie Martin is a Research Fellow at University College London, who completed her PhD in 2025.
 Sophie is based at UCL Hawkes Institute.